This list is representative of the nature and number of electives offered each year.

 Professor Richard J. Rogalski

-This research to practice seminar will study the primary decisions made by those who manage large investment portfolios such as pension funds, endowments, foundations and family offices.
+This Research to Practice Seminar will study the primary decisions made by those who manage large investment portfolios such as pension funds, endowments, foundations and family offices.
 Consideration will be given to the perspective of different types of investors that varies along such dimensions as risk preference, investment horizon, tolerance for liquidity, tax status, social objectives, etc. The emphasis of the course will be strategic and tactical asset allocation in investment portfolios, specific asset and manager selection issues and the measurement of investment performance.
 The course covers how the industry is organized, how managerial skill is assessed, how compensation is determined, and how economic rents are shared by managers and investors.
 More specifically, we will consider the tradeoffs between seeking diversification to control risks, and making concentrated bets; tradeoffs between passive investment and active investment; distinctions between investing as principals and delegating to managers; the importance of liquidity in driving the pricing, risk and expected returns to various asset classes; and the importance of pricing and tax considerations in setting asset allocation, selecting investment managers and monitoring performance.
 To reinforce the research aspect of the course students will be required to lead class discussions of assigned research articles and effectively handle the resulting Q&A. To reinforce the practical aspect of the course students will be required to critically engage class visitors.

-The purpose of this course is to examine and understand the full spectrum of private equity investing including venture capital, growth equity, and buyouts as well as the limited partners that invest in the asset class and the general partners who are the investment managers.
+The purpose of this class is to examine and understand the full spectrum of private equity investing including venture capital, growth equity, and buyouts as well as the limited partners that invest in the asset class and the general partners who are the investment managers.
 Starting with the limited partners, the course will strive to understand the motivations and goals of the investors in this asset class as well as their opportunities and choices among managers.
-The class will then study general partners in each of the venture capital, growth equity, and buyout segments with the goal of understanding the investment strategies of these investment managers.
+The class will then study general partners in detail for each of the venture capital, growth equity, and buyouts segments with the goal of understanding the investment strategies of these investment managers.
 This course is designed to provide a broad survey of the private equity industry and is recommended for students interested in a career as 1) an LP or as a GP in a venture capital/growth equity/buyout firm; 2) as a member of senior management of a venture-backed or PE-backed company; and 3) as a service provider to the private equity industry including consulting, banking, fundraising, executive search, and wealth management.

 REAL ESTATE (RE)